 Commercial Auto Policies

-If you have purchased a commercial auto policy, your firm should be listed as the named insured in the declarations.
-As the named insured, your firm is covered for its vicarious liability for accidents resulting from the use of any covered auto.
+Any business that uses autos should purchase a commercial auto policy.
+Assuming the business is listed as the named insured in the declarations, it is covered for its vicarious liability for accidents resulting from the use of any covered autos.
 The autos that qualify as covered autos depend on the symbols that appear in the declarations.

-The auto policy covers your firm's legal obligation to pay damages for bodily injury or property damage caused by an accident, if the accident results from the use of a covered auto.
-Your legal obligation is covered whether it stems from your negligent use of an auto (if you are a sole proprietorship) or the negligence of an employee or other permissive user.
+The auto policy covers the named insured's legal obligation to pay damages for bodily injury or property damage caused by an accident that results from the use of a covered auto.
+The named insured is covered whether the accident results from his or her own negligence (if the named insured is a sole proprietorship) or from the negligence of another driver.